revaturelabs/interviewquestions/Python/Python - File Handling/Delete.md

 ---

-8.Write a program to read the file "rename.txt" and display the entire content after removing leading and trailing spaces.
+8.Write a program to read the file "rename.txt" and display the entire content after removing the leading and trailing spaces.

 <details><summary><b>Show Answer</b></summary>